JunctionBoxca/junctionboxca.github.com/_posts/2020-06-19-bazel-java-starter.md

 ---
-title:       Bazel Java Starter Pack
+title:       New Java Project With Bazel
 created_at:  2020-06-19 12:00:00 +00:00
 layout:      default
 published:   true